Friday 16 August, 2019

 The first challenge was that nobody understood what a finance broker did in Tasmania.
 We called ourselves Finance Brokers of Tasmania (FBT), which we still trade under today.
 Receiving acknowledgement for the service we provided was difficult.
 We had to spend a lot of money on advertising our brand and advertising what our service was.
 We had to go to a lot of industry associations and present and talk to people at truck shows or any of the field days that were put on for certain industries.
 We had to get out there and do a bit of pounding of the pavement to let people know what we did.
 Then, of course, as time went on, repeat and referral business became a lot more prevalent.

-I plan to work closely with our new brokers and try to do as much work as I can in our office in Burnie, which we opened recently.
+I plan to work closely with our new brokers and try to do as much to help them as I can.
 I’m also endeavouring to increase our product information seminars that we offer directly to clients in those three areas.
 These provide borrowers with information regarding investments and parental guarantee home loans while also promoting ourselves as an information source to the general public.
 (We’re doing) whatever it takes to provide better information for borrowers who are looking for a little bit of positivity and guidance following what’s come out of the financial services royal commission.
 I think clients out there are looking for someone they can feel comfortable dealing with, someone they can trust.
 We’ve also embarked on a fairly comprehensive TV advertising campaign and we’ve launched a new website, to try and get a little bit more out there in the community and to let people know what we’re doing.
 We’ve been doing this for 32 years, so most people in Tasmania have heard of us.
 It’s just a matter of building the base on top of the many thousands we’ve built over time.
 There’s always a new generation of borrowers coming through.

 This article first appeared in The Adviser on the 12th August 2018.